 Almonds started to be used in different ways as time went on as well.
 For instance, the Arab cultures milked almonds and grounded them to make milk and meal.
 Fast forward many years later to the 1850's in California, and almonds were one of the biggest crops being planted and harvested in the state.
 Today, most of the country's almond supply is grown and picked in California.

-Many dog owners say their dogs like almond butter just as much as peanut butter.
+Many pet parents say their dogs like almond butter just as much as peanut butter.
 Some dogs even prefer the taste of almond butter!
-One dog owner claims their pooch will turn their nose up to peanut butter all the time, but they can never get enough of almond butter.
+One pet parent claims their pooch will turn their nose up to peanut butter all the time, but they can never get enough of almond butter.
 It just goes to show us that dogs have taste and food preferences as well.

 Science Behind Dogs and Almond Butter

 It also has high levels of Vitamin E, even higher than peanut butter, which helps remove harmful free radicals from your dog's cells and increase the function of their immune system.
 Almond butter has tons of calcium to keep your dog's bones and joints healthy and strong and has phosphorous and magnesium that also help with strong bones.

 When looking at the label, the ingredients list only needs to include almonds.
 You can find many brands without any added salt or sugar.
 It is also a good idea to look for organic almond butter to avoid adding pesticides to your dog's diet.